MrInfernTheDev/MinecraftFlyPlugin/README.md

 # MinecraftFlyPlugin
-Idk if working because i didnt tested it xDDDDD
+Idk if is working because i didnt tested it xDDDDD